Jab90/expense_tracker_project/README_PENNY_PINCHERS.md

 ![Add image Here]

-# Weclome to Penny Pinchers Expenses App
+# Welcome to Penny Pinchers Expenses App

 ## A Expenses App To Help You Manage Your Finances
 ### Penny Pinchers helps people to manage their expenses and see how much they are spending!